-A memorial service will be held at Rene Goupil House in Pickering on Sunday, January 19, 2020 at 2:30 pm.
-Contact Canadian Jesuits International (CJI) at 1 800 448 2148 for details.
+A memorial service was held at Rene Goupil House in Pickering on Sunday, January 19, 2020 at 2:30 pm.

 Fr William J. Bourke SJ of the Jesuit Province of Darjeeling (India) passed away peacefully on November 29, 2019 in his 94th year and 71st year as a member of the Society of Jesus.
 His funeral Mass was held at 2 pm on November 30 at St Joseph’s school, North Point, Darjeeling, and he was buried in the Jesuit cemetery there.